TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-enterpriseapps-samlsso-customapplication-defaultreplyurl.md

     articleId="enterpriseapps_samlsso_invalid_replyUrl"
     />

-# Saml request is being sent to reply url https://127.0.0.1:444/applications/default.aspx
+# SAML Request is being sent to Reply URL https://127.0.0.1:444/applications/default.aspx

-## **Recommended steps**
+## **Recommended Steps**

-1. Sign-in into Azure portal as a Global administrator or another role that is able to manage this application.
+1. Sign in to [Azure portal](https://portal.azure.com) as a Global administrator or any other role that is able to manage this application
-2. Navigate to Azure Active Directory, and click on App registrations
+2. Navigate to Azure Active Directory and click on "App registrations"
-3. Select All Apps view and search for your application.
-Then, on the application page click on Settings.
+3. Change your view to "All Apps" and search for your application
+4. Click "Settings" on your application page
-4. On the menu, click on Reply URLs to view all the reply URLs configured for the application.
+5. In the menu, click on "Reply URLs" to view all the reply URLs configured for the application
-5. Delete the https://127.0.0.1:444 URL and save.
+6. Locate the https://127.0.0.1:444 URL and delete it
+7. Click "Save"